ivan-ristovic/dotfiles/containers/README.md

 Docker images used for testing and as a sandbox environment.

-Run `image.sh` to build a docker image or run a container for the specified distribution.
+Run `image` to build a docker image or run a container for the specified configuration.
+Configuration name must match an existing directory in this folder that contains a Dockerfile.